bluezooo/CSC4050-120090246-YuhangWang/README.md

   	- xlsx or csv: sorted, will contain detailed comments count for each item
   	- txt: sorted, contains only url of each item

 - `url` can not be a homepage of a store.
-Instead, it should contain detailed goods information like this:
+Instead, it should contain detailed goods information of a store like this:

   <img src="images\ex1.png" alt="ex1" style="zoom: 55%;" />